-Supervision Structure and Responsible Business Conduct
+Governance Structure and Policies for Responsible Business Conduct

 Sustainability Governance StructureGRI 2-9, GRI 2-13

-Policy on Responsible Business PracticesGRI 2-9, GRI 2-13
+Policies on Responsible Business PracticesGRI 2-9, GRI 2-13

 PTT recognizes and upholds the great importance of responsible business operations and has expressed its commitment to the various policies as follows: